adfinis/outdated/README.md

 Red: One or more Packages are outdated

-Black: All Packages are outdated, shame on you!
+Black: All Packages are outdated, this is not good

----

-An example of a usable .env file will be provided once the App works.